Gas Fire Removal Cost

 Removing a Gas Fire Yourself: Considerations and Costs

 You should never attempt to remove a gas fire yourself.
-Working with gas appliances is dangerous, and a badly capped gas fitting can cause fires, explosions, lethal gas leaks and carbon monoxide leaks.
+Working with gas appliances is dangerous, and a badly capped gas fitting can cause fires, explosions, lethal gas leaks and carbon monoxide risks.

-It’s illegal to carry out domestic gas work without being Gas Safe registered.
+Gas work must be carried out by a competent person, and this usually means a Gas Safe registered engineer.
 Only certified gas professionals should carry out gas line disconnection.

 Once a Gas Safe registered engineer has removed your gas fire and capped off the supply pipe, you can safely carry out further DIY work, such as removing a fireplace surround, filling the hole, and plastering yourself.